The module system on Leuven clusters#

 Warning

-If your jobscript contains the command module --force purge
+If your jobscript contains the command module --force purge, the

 the directory with the appropriate software stack.
 It will be necessary to